The velocity field of the Scorpius-Centaurus OB association: Data

 \texttt{SigMA} des not work on the full phase space since it excludes RVs in its analysis and depends on user-defined parameters (e.g., smoothing scale, significance threshold), making some degree of contamination from field stars likely. \citetalias{2023Ratzenboeck1} estimate 5--8\%, supported by color–magnitude analysis, but this level is low enough to robustly recover Sco-Cen’s structure and kinematics.

 For this sample, we adopt {\it Gaia} DR3 proper motions and parallaxes \citep{2023GaiaColl-Vallenari-DR3}.
 No further cuts were applied, as strict criteria are already part of \texttt{SigMA}.
-Distances are obtained by inverting parallaxes, with distance uncertainties accounted for in our modeling (see Sect.\ref{sec:data} and Appendix\ref{app:data}).
+Distances are obtained by inverting parallaxes, with distance uncertainties accounted for in our modeling (see Sect.\ref{subsec:model} and Appendix\ref{app:likelihood}).
+We have not used alternative distance estimators \citep[e.g][]{2018Queiroz}, as this would lead to inconsistencies with the \texttt{SigMA} results, which were derived from {\it Gaia} parallaxes.